Options trading

 ## Backtesting options

+Options backtesting is a **premium feature** available to paid subscribers.
 Options backtests use historical **daily** options data where configured for your run.
 Treat results like any backtest: watch for overfitting, test multiple date ranges, then **paper trade** before live capital.
 See [Backtesting](/docs/features/backtesting) for general methodology.

 ## Live trading and brokerages